ritiksahni/blog-dev/_posts/2021-03-16-intro_spyse.md

 Let's dive into the technical part of the blog.
 Spyse has many features and filters to do our enumeration and narrow down the results based on our needs.
 It offers tools for tasks such as lookups for Domains, ASN, IP addresses, SSL certificates, MX recordss, WHOIS data.

-There are more unique features such as reconnaissance using AdSense IDs and CVE search.
+There are more unique features such as reconnaissance using AdSense IDs, and CVE search.

 You can visit [https://spyse.com/](https://spyse.com/) and you'll be presented with a simple search bar to query any domain, IP, Organization etc.